 We ran similar analyses for predictors of morning happiness and energy level.
 In these analyses we also included sleep duration and the temperament factors as potential predictors.
 The best model for predicting morning happiness is shown in Table 4 and had an R2 = .134 with F(9, 1126) = 19.4 and an Akaike information criterion score of 4097.
 Similar to the model of sleep duration, this model included bedtime, household size, where the baby slept and diaper state.
 It additionally included diaper quality, number of night wakings and length of day sleep but not age, night feeding or any of the temperament variables.
 A simple model with just sleep duration as a single predictor was a very poor fit for the data with an R2 = .008 with F(1, 1134) = 10.7 and an Akaike information criterion score of 4234.
 We conclude that morning happiness has many contributing factors.
 The best model for predicting morning energy level is shown in Table 5 and had an R2 = .324 with F(11, 1124) = 50.6 and an Akaike information criterion score of 4890.
 The best model included sleep duration, age, household size, sleep location, night wakes and feeds and all three diaper variables.
 But did not include bedtime or any of the temperament variables.
 A simple model with just hours of sleep as a single predictor had an R2 = .043 with F(1, 1134) = 50.7 and an Akaike information criterion score of 5277.
 Again, we conclude that morning energy has many contributing factors.

-Dscussion
+Discussion

 Data from the 114 10-day infant sleep diaries was correlated with parental estimates from a sleep questionnaire (completed prior to the diary period).
 The correlations were of medium size suggesting that parents have moderate idea of their infants sleep patterns.
 This corroborates previous research recommending that sleep questionnaires function primarily as a tool for identifying sleep problems (Del-Ponte et al., 2020; Morrell, 1999; Sadeh, 2004).
 The sleep diary data was analysed using linear model comparison.
 This showed that nightly sleep duration is best predicted by primarily by bedtime the previous evening but withs small contributions from the household size (babies slept longer in homes with fewer people), sleep location (babies slept longer in separate room) and diaper changed (slept longer after a change).
 Babies also slept longer in wet and soiled diapers which is likely to be correlational rather than causal.
 Moreover, this best model only explained 26% of the total variance suggesting that there is a lot of unaccounted variation in infants night by night sleeping patterns.